RTlabCBM/FidelityFinder/README.md

 implements a statistical test for minimizing false-positive results.
 PEAR outputs four files.
-A file containing the assembled reads (assembled.fastq extension), two files containing the forward and reverse unassembled reads (unassembled.forward.fastq and unassembled.reverse.fastq extensions), and a file containing the discarded reads (discarded.fastq extension) (cf. Appendix 1: Checklist of provided supplemental files, directory: pear/).
+A file containing the assembled reads (assembled.fastq extension), two files containing the forward and reverse unassembled reads (unassembled.forward.fastq and unassembled.reverse.fastq extensions), and a file containing the discarded reads (discarded.fastq extension).
 We performed this method because it holds the adapters (including the barcode), which are interesting for our analysis.

 	<details markdown="1">